Money Back Guarantee +info

 Alcalinidad en piscinas

-What is the alkalinity of a pool?
+What is the alkalinity of a swimming pool?

 What is the difference between pH and alkalinity?

-• Alkalinity: Indicates the ability of water to resist changes in pH.
+• Alkalinity: indicates the ability of water to resist changes in pH.

 What happens if the alkalinity of the pool is low?